mkubera/bc_computing_stash/tutorials/nodejs_express_codeanywhere.md

 From our point of view, though, that's just one user.
 And, often, we need to be able to keep the state of the user (typical example would include: `isUserAuthenticated` `==` `true`/`false`).
 For that reason, we need to store a session for each user.

 By now you should know how to install npm (Node Package Manager) packages.
 For our needs, we will be using [express-session](https://www.npmjs.com/package/express-session) package.
-What this package does, in a nutshell is:
+What this package does, in a nutshell, is:
-1. Stores session data in a chosen storage (`MemoryStore` by default, meaning it stores data in memory).
+1. Stores session data in a chosen storage on the server (`MemoryStore` by default, meaning: it stores data in memory).
-2. Creates cookie on the client-side with a Session ID only.
+2. Creates cookie on the client with a Session ID only.

 ### Initiating session middleware